mitchallen/scriptaverse-doc/docs/002-scene.md

 * 3D object scale and position
 * 2D graphich scale and position
-* Telport location list - a list of locations to teleport the user to
+* Teleport location list - a list of locations to teleport the user to